project-roadwork/legacy-concrete-sounds/README.md

 2. *You may expand the number of sounds this script can handle by modifiying the respective `sound` and `volume` tables.*

 ### C. OTHER NOTES
-1. **This script DOES NOT provide server-sided replication,** so ONLY the local player can hear the sounds.
+1. **This script DOES NOT provide server-sided replication right now,** so ONLY the local player can hear the sounds.
 Should you wish to add server-side replication, *assistance is provided in the `"C. SERVER REPLICATION"` section  in the script near line 180.*